School of Management

 BUS 5203.
 Accounting Information Systems II - Modeling.
 Computer programs to create simple-to-sophisticated financial models for use in business problem solving and decision making.
 Prerequisite or co-requisite: BUS 4173 or BUS 5433.
 Three lecture hours a week.
 Credit: Three hours.

 BUS 5243.
-Administrative Managerial Finance.
+Managerial Finance.
 Analysis of the financial administration of sole proprietorships, corporations, government agencies, and non-profit organizations; short- and long-range financial planning; cash management; capital budgeting; social responsibilities.
 Three lecture hours a week.
 Credit: Three hours.

 BUS 5273.
 Human Resource Administration.
 Human resource programming, job requirements, sources of labor supply, selection procedures, training programs, job evaluation, salary administration, employee communication, union-management relations.
 Three lecture hours a week.
 Credit: Three hours.